What Geography is to Me

 by Casey D. Allen, PhD

 For much of my life I’ve been a Geographer, although it took until my third year in university to discover the fact.
-I guess I should have realized it in third grade when I bought my first book, Fabulous Facts about the 50 States, but because the book was mainly states and capitals interspersed with trivia, I never did.
-That book, however, started my quest for knowledge, causing me to create a checklist of every book in our elementary school library, ticking each one off the list as I read it, finishing “The Mystery of the Missing Mermaid” (a Three Investigators book) – the last book on my checklist – in fifth grade, just before moving on to middle school.
-Consequently, after that and until my second year in college, I only read reference/non-fiction publications – dictionaries, encyclopedias, Popular Mechanics, Popular Science, National Geographic, etc. – which kept my brain going and set the stage for what was coming...
+I probably should have realized it in third grade when I bought my first book, Fabulous Facts about the 50 States, but because the book was mainly states and capitals interspersed with trivia, I never did.
+That book, however, started my quest for knowledge, causing me to create a checklist of every book in our elementary school library, ticking each one off the list as I read it, finishing the last book on my checklist in fifth grade.
+I was also a big fan of The Mad Scientist Club and Three Investigators series when I was in elementary school.
+Consequently, after that and until my second year in college, I only read reference/non-fiction publications – encyclopedias, Popular Mechanics, Popular Science, and National Geographic mostly.
+This kept my brain going and set an interesting future stage...

 References for further reading: